 If you love music and think you want to take it to a professional level — perform, compose, conduct or teach — UW-Eau Claire is the place for you!
-Known as “Wisconsin’s Singing University,” UW-Eau Claire’s department of music and theatre arts features a distinctive and supportive environment for the study of music.
+UW-Eau Claire’s department of music and theatre arts features a distinctive and supportive environment for the study of music.

 Our outstanding faculty, performers, composers and music educators are proud of the individual attention they give their students.
-You’ll learn in small class settings and get lots of one-on-one attention from professors who inspire learning and truly want you to succeed.
+Students learn in small class settings and get lots of one-on-one attention from professors who inspire learning and truly want them to succeed.
 There are also numerous faculty-student collaborative research opportunities.

-All undergraduate music majors complete a core of course work in music theory, music history, music literature and conducting.
-Music majors also study an instrument or voice and participate in an ensemble throughout their degree program.
+All undergraduate music majors complete course work in music theory, music history, music literature and conducting.
+They also study an instrument or voice and participate in an ensemble throughout their program.
 Large and small ensembles offer opportunities to perform diverse styles and traditions of music.

 In addition to UW-Eau Claire admission requirements, students enrolling as a music major or minor are required to successfully complete an audition for instrument or voice and a piano placement examination prior to enrolling.
 Audition information and scheduling is available on the department website.